 - The image should not exceed 256 colors.

 - Internet browsers can be set to not display the animation for an animated image.
 If disabled, the visitor would only see the starting frame and not all the frames that make up the animated image.

 Creating an animated image online

 Before creating an animated image online, you must first have each of the image frames for the animated image you want to use.
 If you have not yet done the image frames, we suggest you first create all the image frames you want to use in the final animated image.
-If you do not have an image editor on the computer, you can use Photobie, as suggested below, to create your images or use one of the other image editors.
+If you do not have an image editor on your computer, you can use one of the programs listed on the page below.

 Creating an animated image using Photobie

 - Download and install Photobie to your computer.

-- Once the program has been installed, open the program, then open each of the images you want to use in your animated image.
+- Once the program is installed, open the program, then open each of the images you want to use in your animated image.

-- Select one picture that will be the starting frame of the animated image, then select the image that will be the next frame.
-Click Region and then Select whole image region, or press CTRL + A to select the complete image.
+- Select one picture for the starting frame of the animated image, then select the image for the next frame.
+Click Region and then Select whole image region, or press Ctrl+A to select the complete image.

 - Click Edit and then Copy, or press Ctrl+C to copy the image.

-- Select the picture that you determined to be your starting frame earlier.
-Click Edit and then Paste as new layer, or press CTRL + V to paste the image.
+- Select the picture you determined to be your starting frame earlier.
+Click Edit and then Paste as new layer, or press Ctrl+V to paste the image.

-- Once all images have been added as layers into the starting image, click GIF_Animation and then Animation Control Panel.
+- Once all images are added as layers in the starting image, click GIF_Animation and then Animation Control Panel.